act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 - determine the nearest ancestor with a computed background color.
 - determine if that ancestor is still positioned behind the text (text not re-positioned).
 - determine that ancestor's background color.
 - determine the contrast ratio required.
+    - If bold and font-size*72/96 is less than 14, then if contrast ratio is greater than or equal to 4.5
+    - If not bold and font-size*72/96 is less than 18, then if contrast ratio is greater than or equal to 18 then it has a valid contrast ratio
 - determine the contrast ratio of the text color and background color.
 - determine if it meets the required contrast ratio.